Amaze your friends with this chess robot!

 The robot makes its own moves, and uses visual recognition to determine the human player's move.

 One of the novel things in this robot is the code for move recognition.
-This vision code is also usable for chess robots built in many other ways.
-I am making this code available for personal use.
+This vision code is also usable for chess robots built in many other ways (such as my ChessRobot using Lynxmotion robotic arm).

 No special chess board, reed switches or whatever are required (as the human's move is determined by visual recognition).